-[Course Goals] The goals of this course are to master the evaluation of elastic modulus of crystalline materials considering its anisotropy and to master the fracture mechanics for a crack containing material by estimating stress intensity factor, energy release rate and J integral.
+【Course Goals】 The goals of this course are to master the evaluation of elastic modulus of crystalline materials considering its anisotropy and to master the fracture mechanics for a crack containing material by estimating stress intensity factor, energy release rate and J integral.
 By taking this course, students can understand the elastic deformation and strength of the crystalline materials and the crack containing material.

-Theme Class number of times Description 1 Overview of this course is presented, and then material testing method is Introduction simply explained.
-Structure of 2 Basic form of space lattice of crystalline materials are lecutured, and then the crystalline material 3 indication method of each crystalline form is presented.
-Electic medulus and Elastic modulus of single crystal and crystalline material is lectured from the Elastic modulus and 3 point of atomic bond form, and then theoretical strength of a material is theoretical strength explained from atom level.
+Theme Class number of times Description Introduction 1 Overview of this course is presented, and then material testing method is simply explained.
+Structure of 3 Basic form of space lattice of crystalline materials are lecutured, and then the crystalline material 3 indication method of each crystalline form is presented.
+Elastic modulus and Elastic modulus of single crystal and crystalline material is lectured from the 3 point of atomic bond form, and then theoretical strength of a material is theoretical strength explained from atom level.
 5 Linear fracture mechanics and nonlinear fracture mechanics for a crack Fracture mechanics containing material are lectured.
 Stress intensity factor, energy release rate, J integral etc. are explained.
 Fracture in mixed mode is also explained.
-Mashaniaal madal of 1 Mechanical models of composite such as Vogit model, Reuss model, Eshelby's Mechanical model of composite equivalent inclusion method, and Mori-Tanaka's mean field theory are lectured.
-Dhaalaay 1 Macroscopic rheology models are reviewed, and then microscopic rheology Rheology 1 based on the Eyring's rate process theory is explained.
+1 Mechanical models of composite such as Vogit model, Reuss model, Eshelby's Mechanical model of equivalent inclusion method, and Mori-Tanaka's mean field theory are composite lectured.
+1 Macroscopic rheology models are reviewed, and then microscopic rheology Rheology 1 based on the Eyring's rate process theory is explained.
+Learning 1 Students are asked to solve problems teached in this class and checked their achievement check learning achievement.

-【Textbook】 Not specified
+[Textbook] Not specified